dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 t Allow linking of related queries to a Denial
 A new field has been added to the Denial Management viewer for related queries.
-It is located after ‘Code(s) in Question, and if there are any closed, non-cancelled physician queries, they will appear in a dropdown when the field is clicked.
+It is located after ‘Code(s) in Question, and if there are any closed, non-canceled physician queries, they will appear in a dropdown when the field is clicked.
 **For Denial Management users only.**